imollov/tinyops-api/README.md

-# TinyOps API
+# TinyOps

-A modern, production-ready REST API built with Node.js, TypeScript, Express, and Prisma.
-Features include authentication, job management with background workers, Redis caching, and automated testing.
+A modern, production-ready backend system for processing and managing async jobs.
+It demonstrates real-world backend patterns such as job queues, worker services, and retry/backoff strategies, operating within a distributed system deployed on production-style AWS infrastructure.
+Includes a lightweight dashboard for job monitoring.

 ## Features